jsenv/core/doc/notes.md

 ## TODO

-- update dmail/uneval to avoid circular dependency
+- test shared no module or scoped one with cover, it looks broken according to travis

 ## To keep in mind